Prakhar88/number-guessing-game/README.md

 ## 🕹️ Gameplay

-1. The game will ask you to set a maximum range.
+- You'll enter the maximum range for the random number.
-2. It will generate a random number between 1 and your selected range.
+- The game generates a number between 1 and your selected range.
-3. You can guess the number, and the game will tell you if you're right.
+- You try to guess it!
-4. After each guess, you can choose to play again or exit.
+- After each round, you can choose to continue or quit.
+- The game keeps track of your wins and total rounds played.

 ## ✅ Example

 ```
 WELCOME TO NUMBER GUESSING GAME
-PLEASE ENTER THE MAXIMUM RANGE FOR THE GUESS: 10
+Please enter the range for guess: 10
-Now enter your guess: 5
+Now enter your guess: 7
 sorry, tough luck
 wanna try again(y/n): y
+okay round 2
+Please enter the range for guess: 10
-Now enter your guess: 7
+Now enter your guess: 4
-congratulations, you're right, it is 7
+congratulations, you're right, it is 4
 wanna try again(y/n): n
 Thanks for playing :)
+you played 2 times and won 1 times
 ```

+## 📊 Features

+- Tracks number of rounds played
+- Shows how many rounds you won
+- Random number changes every round
+- Easy-to-understand and beginner-friendly

 ## 👨‍💻 Author

 **Prakhar Srivastava**

-Created as a simple project to learn Python basics and random number generation.
+Created as a fun way to learn Python basics, conditionals, loops, and random number generation.